 These buildings were to portray an image of British supremacy.
 They provide an eclectic type of architecture, based on Greek and Roman forms and importing elements of Malay and Indian buildings.

 Prof Hassan described in detail some of these important buildings, the first being Penang State Council Assembly, where the Greek influence is strongest.
 Another outstanding building is the Town Hall built in 1850 which includes elements of Malaysian architecture.
 The High Court building from 1905 is also an important construction incorporating elements of Malaysian and Indian architecture to basic classical elements.

 Climate conditions helped to generate a hybrid type of architecture.
 The style was achieved by the use of porticos, pitched roofs, roof overhangs, recessed walls and other elements responding to the climate conditions.

 - City planning

-- Sustainability and the built environment
+- The built environment

 - Policies and planning

-- Energy resources
+- Energy systems

 - Quality of life